MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Reset-PnPMicrosoft365GroupExpiration.md

 # Reset-PnPMicrosoft365GroupExpiration

 ## SYNOPSIS

+**Required Permissions**

+  * Microsoft Graph API : One of Directory.ReadWrite.All, Group.ReadWrite.All

 Renews the Microsoft 365 Group by extending its expiration with the number of days defined in the group expiration policy set on the Azure Active Directory

 ## SYNTAX